Governing Body & Contact

 Editorial Action

-1. Publish an official retraction notice including the article title, author names, reason for retraction, and date.
+- Publish an official retraction notice including title, authors, reason, and date.

-2. Maintain the original article online for archival purposes while clearly marking it as retracted.
+- Maintain the original article online while clearly marking it as retracted.

-A statement will be added on the first page of the article:
+A statement will be added on the first page:

 “RETRACTED: This article has been retracted from publication.
 See the retraction notice for details.”

-The PDF version of the article will also include a “Retracted” watermark to clearly indicate its status.
+The PDF version will include a “Retracted” watermark.

 Author Sanctions

-In cases involving serious ethical violations such as plagiarism, duplicate publication, data fabrication, or unethical research practices, the journal may impose sanctions, including:
+In cases involving serious ethical violations, the journal may impose sanctions, including:

-For unintentional or technical errors, corrective actions may be applied without additional sanctions.
+For unintentional errors, corrective actions may be applied without sanctions.

 Article Deletion (Legal Restrictions)